 - The project began with a Framing Document that set out the challenge and framed the main issues in relation to a contemporary perspective of the responsible practice of science.

-- A writing group has been convened to draft a paper outlining a contemporary perspective on the responsible practice of science, and the main issues at stake.
+- A writing group (see below) has been convened to draft a paper outlining a contemporary perspective on the responsible practice of science, and the main issues at stake.
 This will form the basis of a Position Paper to be published by the CFRS.

 - This paper will be used as a spring-board to start a global discussion with various stakeholders, leading to an expert workshop to take place in early 2021.